Common Chemical Hazards in the Workplace

 Exposure to dangerous chemicals can lead to injuries ranging from dermatitis to burns, and in some cases, these substances can increase your risk of developing cancer, asthma, or other serious health issues.

 When you have been injured on the job due to chemical exposure, your life may be affected in several different ways, ranging from severe physical injury to serious financial trouble.
-Our Raleigh workers’ compensation lawyer with the Law Office of Sam Scudder, work tirelessly to get you the money you deserve following your injuries.
-Contact us at (252) 222-0227 today to learn more about Raleigh workers’ comp benefits.
+Our Morehead City workers’ compensation lawyer with the Law Office of Sam Scudder, work tirelessly to get you the money you deserve following your injuries.
+Contact us at (252) 222-0227 today to learn more about Morehead City workers’ comp benefits.